pi-star-2025/pi_star/Misc/lions.md

 ...

 It's even true in the original world where the goddess is from, there were carnivals/circuses with lots of color.

+Question: isn't it true lions don't see in colors like us?

+Answer: yes, but their hearts are so strong they can actually reuse the colors of other animals.

+Recycled vision is the way to see with the strongest colors, like a star, which uses a combination of new and recycled vision.
+Humans do as well, but not as well as lions.